ChewKeanHo/license-gpos/README.md

-Note that the clause within the curly brace `{...}` is optional and only retain it (by removing the braces only) if the content is to be designated as an externally available Interface so the copyleft effect is limited until here.
+Note that the clause within the curly brace `{...}` is optional and only retain it (by removing the braces only) if the content is to be designated as an externally available Interface so the copyleft effect is limited until herein.
 Otherwise, remove the entire clause.

 ```